Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 Even though gluons are massless, the effect of colour confinement limits the range of the strong interaction to about 10-15 metres, roughly the size of the nucleus within an atom.
 The characteristic time for strong interactions is less than 10-20 seconds.
 At the atomic scale, the strong interaction is the dominant interaction and hence it is responsible for binding together quarks into hadrons and holding the nucleus together.

-In the 1960s, Peter Higgs predicted a field permeating the universe to explain where the mass of standard model particles came from.
-Interactions with the Higgs field gives mass to all of the elementary particles in the standard model and as such is hugely important for the standard model to work.
-The higgs boson (H) is an excitation of the predicted Higgs field.
-Searching for the boson was the easiest way of confirming the Higgs field theory and hence a search for the Higgs boson was a long term ambition for particle physics.
-In 2012, a particle matching the properties expected of the standard model Higgs boson was discovered at the LHC.
-This was the final discovery of a particle in the standard model and a confirmation of the model.
+In the 1960s, Peter Higgs predicted a field permeating the universe to explain where the mass of Standard Model particles came from.
+Interactions with the Higgs field gives mass to all of the elementary particles in the Standard Model and, as such, is hugely important for the Standard Model to work.
+The Higgs boson (H) is an excitation of the predicted Higgs field.
+Searching for the boson was the easiest way of confirming the Higgs field theory; hence a search for the Higgs boson was a long-term ambition for particle physics.
+In 2012, a particle matching the properties expected of the Standard Model Higgs boson was discovered at the LHC.
+This was the final discovery of a particle in the Standard Model and a confirmation of the Model.

-Feynman diagrams are simple, visual representations of particle interactions.
+Feynman diagrams are simple visual representations of particle interactions.
 They are used by theoretical particle physicists to calculate the probability of a specific interaction between a set of initial particles that leads to a set of final particles.
-A feynman diagram only shows one possible arrangement of particles that can produce the interaction.
+A Feynman diagram only shows one possible arrangement of particles that can produce the interaction.
 To calculate the total probability of the interaction occurring, a sum must be performed over all the possible arrangements that lead to the interaction.
-The use of feynman diagrams make these extremely complicated calculations more tangible and easier to digest.
+The use of Feynman diagrams makes these extremely complicated calculations more tangible and easier to digest.

-Within the diagram, the trajectory of particles are represented by lines (either straight, dotted or squiggly depending on the type of particle).
+Within the diagram, the trajectory of particles is represented by lines (either straight, dotted or squiggly, depending on the type of particle).
 Vertices are where the particles meet and interact.
-Antiparticles are represented as travelling backwards in time.
-Virtual particles are represented by internal lines, lines which connect two vertices (starting and ending within the diagram).
+Antiparticles are represented as traveling backward in time.
+Virtual particles are represented by internal lines connecting two vertices (starting and ending within the diagram).
 Real particles are represented by lines that either point into the diagram or out of the diagram.